wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

   If testing in a virtual machine, for better performance, disabling virtual memory may help.

-Running in a Headless Browser
+Running in a headless browser
 -----------------------------

 In addition to running the QUnit test suite in real browsers,